Best Wilson Golf Balls 2026

 Explore the best Wilson golf balls currently available and find the right choice for your game

-Wilson might not be the biggest name in the golf ball market, but it would be a mistake to assume that the company doesn’t offer outstanding golf ball options.
-And when it comes to golf balls, while Wilson might not enjoy the commercial success of some of its competitors, it has a loyal following that continues to grow with each passing year.
+At Golf Monthly we have fast become fans of Wilson golf equipment, from clubs like the Dynapwr range, to Staff Model clubs that look great and perform as well.
+Whilst it might not be the biggest name in the golf ball market, it would be a mistake to assume that the company doesn’t offer outstanding golf ball options though.
+Additionally, while Wilson might not enjoy the commercial success of some of its competitors, it has a loyal following that continues to grow with each passing year.
 Why?
 It’s simple: Wilson has a golf ball in its lineup that will meet the on-course needs and budget expectations for any golfer.

-To help you make the best choice for your game, here’s a closer look at the top golf ball options that Wilson offers in its current range.
+To help you make the best choice for your game, here’s a closer look at the top golf ball options that Wilson offers in its current range, all of which we have tested.
 If, however, you’re looking for more information about the best golf balls from other brands, we have additional guides available for you, including the best Titleist golf balls, best TaylorMade golf balls, best Bridgestone golf balls, and best Vice golf balls.

 The Quick List

-An impressive all-round golf ball, the Wilson Triad delivers good distance in the long game and a great feel on and around the greens.
+An impressive all-rounder, the Wilson Triad delivers good distance in the long game and a great feel on and around the greens, especially with the putter.
+Excellent value as well.

 Great value for money for new golfers, as the dimpled pattern helps offer greater distance to maximize your power.
 The Wilson Velocity balls are very durable as well.